 MySci is a cornerstone program for the Washington University Institute for School Partnership and is supported by the Monsanto Fund.

-The MySci program supports teachers with innovative lesson plans that promote hands-on student learning and professional development programs that showcase cutting-edge methods for the teaching of science.
+The MySci program supports teachers with innovative lesson plans that promote hands-on student learning and cutting-edge methods for the teaching of science.

 The MySci Investigation Station travels to community-wide events in the St. Louis area.
 Learn about what’s inside this custom-built trailer and find out how you can request the Investigation Station to visit your event.

 MySci teachers are leading in the St. Louis and educational communities.
-Meet the MySci Ambassadors and MySci Teacher Fellows, exceptional teachers showing their leadership.
+Meet the MySci Ambassadors and the array of exceptional educators showing their leadership through development of new MySci units.

-MySci’s mission is to cultivate the region’s next generation of scientists.
-Throughout the history of the program, MySci has engaged elementary students in STEM and equipped teachers with a variety of professional development opportunities.
+MySci’s mission is to empower teachers to cultivate curiosity-driven education.
+Throughout the history of the program, MySci has engaged elementary students in STEM and equipped teachers with interactive, experiential learning modules and ongoing support.

 By the Numbers